News and Media – Vic/Tas

 Dial Before You Dig is a proud sponsor of the inaugural Oceania Damage Prevention Conference, taking place from 20th-23rd August 2018 on the Gold Coast.

 The conference will educate stakeholders on damage prevention and safe excavation, showcasing best practice examples and learnings from across the globe.
 Attendees will come away with practical tools and strategies they can implement in their workplace and community following the conference.

-To enter, simply submit a detailed case study of an asset strike you have been involved with – outlining the incident, the investigation, the learnings and the outcomes within your industry.
-Sharing information about recent incidents that have happened in our community is a particularly effective way for us to raise awareness and reinforce the importance of the Dial Before You Dig service (please let us know if you would like to remain anonymous when making your submission).
+Sharing information about recent incidents that have happened in our community is a particularly effective way for us to raise awareness and reinforce the importance of the Dial Before You Dig service.

 More information about the conference is available at www.oceaniadpc.com.